druxt/druxt.js/README.md

 ### Base Druxt options

-These options are available to all Druxt modules.
+These options are available to all Druxt.js modules.

 | Option | Type | Required | Default | Description |
 | --- | --- | --- | --- | --- |